10 Things You Didn’t Know About IVF

 As a woman ages, her eggs’ quality decreases, which can make it harder to conceive, or affect future pregnancies.

 #10.
 The oldest mothers in the world gave birth at 65-72 using IVF

-In 2005, a Romanian woman named Adriana Iliescu gave birth to a daughter at when she was a few months shy of 66.
+In 2005, a Romanian woman named Adriana Iliescu gave birth to a daughter when she was a few months shy of 66.
 A year later, Spanish woman Carmen del Lara gave birth to twin boys at the age of 66.
 The oldest woman, so far, Daljinder Kaur from India, gave birth to a boy in 2016.
 All of them used IVF to get pregnant.

 IVF is a great way to ensure your lineage progresses despite fertility issues.
-It has helped thousands of couples to have offsprings despite their reproductive problems.
+It has helped thousands of couples to have offspring despite their reproductive problems.
 Therefore, IVF is an option to consider when all hope might seem lost.